 Race Riots and Winner Take All

 Josephus Daniels, virulent racist newspaper owner and propagandist, was later appointed President Woodrow Wilson’s Secretary of the Navy and FDR’s Ambassador to Mexico!
 There was even a statue to celebrate him erected in Raleigh’s Nash Square in 1985 but it was taken down this past summer.
-Needless to say he paid no penalties for the violence and cruelty he instigated.

 Here’s a few books on Wilmington: